 Pakistan-related Library Collections

 The South and Southeast Asia Library (SSEAL) contains a large collection of books in Urdu (24,000), Punjabi (8,000), Sindhi (1050), Pushto (800), and Kashmiri (700).
 Most of these books were published in Pakistan.
 Our Pakistan-focused acquisition efforts have been rapidly increasing over the past years thanks to the interest of Adnan Malik, head librarian for the South Asia collection.
 A series of faculty-library initiatives have also contributed to additional growth in our already strong Pakistan-specific holdings.

 - The Mahomedali Habib Distinguished Lecture on Pakistan

 The Mahomedali Habib Distinguished Lecture on Pakistan is named in honor of one of the leading figures in the history of the Habib family.
 In addition to successfully guiding the Habib family’s transition from India to Pakistan following independence in 1947, Mahomedali Habib laid the foundations for the House of Habib, a group of powerful business and financial companies.
 The group has a long-standing history of philanthropy and social service and is currently leading the establishment of Habib University, a liberal arts and sciences university, in Pakistan which aims to bridge the gap between global academia and Pakistan.
 Toward honoring the legacy of Mahomedali Habib – who was distinguished by his love for Pakistan and his deep commitment to education and philanthropy – the Habib family has decided to endow an annual lecture series in his name.
 Through this lecture series the Habib family aims to improve and diversify conversations about Pakistan in the United States as well as create opportunities for US and Pakistan-based scholars to dialogue.
-Our inaugural lecture will be delivered by leading Pakistani lawyer, advocate of the Supreme Court of Pakistan, President Supreme Court Bar Association of Pakistan and human rights activist, Asma Jahangir on Tuesday, October 8, 2013.
+Our inaugural lecture was delivered by leading Pakistani lawyer, advocate of the Supreme Court of Pakistan, President Supreme Court Bar Association of Pakistan and human rights activist, Asma Jahangir on Tuesday, October 8, 2013.
 Details about this lecture here.
+The second lecture in this series was delivered Sunday, October 26, 2014 by world renowned military analyst, author & political commentator, Ayesha Siddiqa.
+See details here.

 - The Syed Sharifuddin Pirzada Endowment on Pakistan